 You may be looking for that perfect family photo with your pet, and that means a cute Christmas outfit to make them look merry, but not all dogs are accustomed to clothing or costumes.

 If your dog is new to clothing, then it’s safest to never leave them unattended in their new gear.
-They could try to remove it themselves or even try to eat their new outfit thinking it’s a toy.
+They could try to remove it themselves or even try to eat their new dog holiday outfits thinking it’s a toy.

 Check out 10 Holiday Pet Safety Tips to keep your dog safe this holiday season.